SoubhagyaDash/azure-content/articles/application-insights/app-insights-migrate-azure-endpoint-tests.md

 ## So what's happening to my endpoint tests?

 * We have copied your endpoint monitoring tests to the new Application Insights Availability tests.
-We copied them on March 4th, 2016, so we won't have copied any Endpoint tests you created since then.
 * The new Availability tests are currently disabled, and the old Endpoint tests are still running.
 * The alerting rules have *not* been migrated.
 The new tests have initially been set up with a default rule:
  * Triggers when more than 1 location reports failures in 5 minutes.